Michelin Stars Statistics: Key Takeaways

 Michelin’s Expansion and Coverage in 2025

-In recent years, the Michelin Guide has expanded into more countries, including:
+In recent years, the Michelin Guide has expanded into more destinations, including:

 - Thailand